the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/paginated-fetch.md

 ## Paginated Fetch

-Searching for popular stories via Hacker News API is only one step towards a fully-functional search engine, and there are many ways to fine-tune the search.
+Searching for popular stories via Hacker News API is only one step towards a fully-functional search engine and there are many ways to fine-tune the search.
 Take a closer look at the data structure and observe how [the Hacker News API](https://hn.algolia.com/api) returns more than a list of `hits`.
 Specifically, it returns a paginated list.
-The page property, which is `0` in the first response, can be used to fetch more paginated lists as results.
+The page property, which is `0` in the first response can be used to fetch more paginated lists as results.
 You only need to pass the next page with the same search term to the API.

 ![](images/paginated-list.png)